mbovel/itp-project/report.md

 #### Implementation as a list of pairs

 We implemented the fourth representation described by the Scala candidates in Coq, i.e., the implementation based on a list of pairs mapping each element to its representative.
-We used this particular representation as it was the most practical to work with, while remaining an efficient implementation.
-In the Coq implementation, the list of pairs is contrained to be a map, i.e., a list of pairs `(A * A)` with no two pairs with the same first element.
+We used this particular representation as it was the most practical to work with.

 We implemented it as of as another `Module` in Coq, implementing the interface described above: